ModusMorris/Kirbys_Dreamland_RL/README.md

 1. 🕹️ Extend Training: Apply the RL agent to additional levels of the game.
 2. 📊 Compare Algorithms: Experiment with alternative RL models for better performance.
 3. 🔧 Reward Tuning: Refine the reward system for more complex scenarios.

+## 🔥 Join the Project & Contribute!
+Feel free to fork, modify, and experiment with different RL approaches.
+Let’s see how far Kirby can go! 🚀